L2RU: a Structured State Space Model with prescribed L2-bound: The L2RU model

 \subsubsection{Initialization and computational efficiency}

 It is well-known in the SSMs-related literature that proper initialization of the linear system's parameters is crucial for effective learning with SSMs, particularly when dealing with long input sequences.
 Various initialization strategies have been proposed depending on the SSM architecture employed \cite{gu_hippo:_2020, gu_parameterization_2022, orvieto_resurrecting_2023}.
 Ideally, the matrix $A$ should have eigenvalues within the stability region and close to its boundary, ensuring $|\lambda|<1, |\lambda| \approx 1 \: \forall \: \lambda \in \lambda(A)$.
 The intuition behind this approach is that the state evolution depends on past inputs via the powers of the matrix $A$, which can decay rapidly if the eigenvalues of $A$ are far from the stability region's boundary.
 By ensuring $|\lambda_i| \approx 1$ at initialization, the system retains long-range memory and prevents the signal from past inputs from quickly dying out.
-For the L2RU model, we propose a novel initialization strategy to control the eigenvalues of $A$ at the very first step of the iterative learning procedure. \begin{prop} Consider: